podoc/podoc/README.md

   * To convert a notebook to Markdown, we parse every Markdown cell with the Markdown plugin, and we convert every code cell to a special `CodeCell` node.
 This custom AST node contains a `CodeBlock` with the source, and a list of `CodeBlock` (with `result`, `stdout`, or `stderr` "language") or `Para` (images) with the cell's outputs.
 Images are saved to external files and inserted in Markdown.
 We keep a `resources` dictionary mapping the external filenames to the data (binary string).
   * To convert a Markdown document to a notebook, we first convert it to an AST, then we loop through the top-level blocks to detect `CodeBlock` which should be wrapped within `CodeCell`s.
 There are a few heuristics to decide whether a `CodeBlock` is a `CodeCell` or a regular Markdown code block, and to find the list of outputs.
 These heuristics could certainly be improved.
 This logic is implemented in `podoc.notebook.wrap_code_cells()`.
 When converting a notebook to another podoc format (for example, HTML, although it is not yet implemented), the information about the `CodeCell`s can be used for custom styling.
 If the target format doesn't know about `CodeCell`s, it will just discard them and process the children recursively.
 * Every plugin comes with a set of test files in its own format.
 We automatically test all conversion paths on all test files as part of the test suite.

+## Plugin ideas

+podoc features a simple plugin system that allows you to implement custom transformation functions.
+Here are a few plugin ideas (none is implemented yet!):

+* `ASCIIImage`: replace images by ASCII art to display documents with images in the console.
+* `Atlas`: filter replacing code blocks in a given language by executable `<pre>` HTML code blocks, and LaTeX equations by `<span>` HTML blocks.
+This is used by the O'Reilly Atlas platform.
+* `CodeEval`: evaluate some code elements and replace them by their output.
+This allows for **literate programming** using Python.
+* `Graph`: describe a graph or a tree in a human-readable format and have it converted automatically to an image (e.g. [mermaid](http://knsv.github.io/mermaid/))
+* `Include`: just include several documents in a single document.
+* `Macros`: perform regex substitutions.
+The macro substitutions can be listed in the `macros` metadata array in the document, or in `c.Macros.substitutions = [(regex, repl), ...]` in your `.podoc/podoc_config.py`.
+* `Prompt`: parse and write prompt prefix in an input code cell.
+* `SlideShow`: read and write slideshows
+* `UrlChecker`: find all broken hypertext links and generate a report.